sravani-jakkula/GDP-Project/README2.md

 ### Working on functionality
 Working on Functionality part i.e; retriving data fron front end and store data in data base.

+### Register page working is done
+Worked on register API when we tryed to store some data though frontend signup page API working good and the data is also stored successfully.